 The PM will review the LPA's documents to verify that all required specifications are included.
-Federal-aid projects have Required Contract Specifications that must be included.
-See the previous section for non-Federal-aid Required Contract Specifications.

 Upon completion of the review, PS&E approval by KDOT will be obtained.

 10.3.2.3.12 Obligation of Funds - Primary Responsibility - LPA/BLP/FHWA